The-OpenROAD-Project/OpenROAD/src/README.md

 write_db reg1.db
 ```

-The `read_verilog` command is used to build an OpenDB database as
+The `read_verilog` command is used to build an OpenDB database as shown
-shown below.
-Multiple verilog files for a hierarchical design can be
+below.
+Multiple Verilog files for a hierarchical design can be read.
-read.
-The `link_design` command is used to flatten the design
-and make a database.
+The `link_design` command is used to flatten the design and make a database.

 ``` shell
 read_lef liberty1.lef